Developing for Neto by Maropost: Advanced Workflow

 Step 2 — Install Dependencies for your Project

-Before you can do the following steps you need to setup node.js, which you can do here.
-You also need to install Gulp globally so you can use it in the command line.
-For this, you just need to run the following command in your terminal:
+Before you can do the following steps ensure you have Node v12 installed, which you can do here or by using nvm.
+You should also have Gulp installed globally so you can use it in the command line.
+If you haven't already, you just need to run the following command in your terminal to install Gulp:

 npm install --global gulp